ncordin/sqlite-95/README.md

 - add more Response types: redirection, image, etc...
 - /admin should redirect to /admin/ automatically

-* dynamique controllers routing

 # Bugs

 - encode crash if value is wrong (eg: null instead of null) (happens when differences DB vs declaration)
-- if a table has a primary key auto-increment, it will be an alias of rowid and break the edit in admin
+- if a table has a INTEGER primary key, it will be an alias of rowid and break the edit in admin

 # How to publish new version